Angular-Wave/angular.ts/README.md

 this project preserves, modernises and expands the original [AngularJS](https://github.com/angular/angular.js) framework.
 While building on the core features of the original, AngularTS is not a drop-in replacement or an LTS version.
 It has no relation to [Angular](https://angular.io) and makes no efforts to be compatible with it.
 AngularTS is "AngularJS: The Good Parts".
-It takes the three core pillars of the original &ndash;  a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adopts them to [Modern Web](https://modern-web.dev/) principles of being as close to Web standards as possible.
-The result is a buildless, progressive and battle-tested JS framework that makes web-development great again.
+It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adopts them for [Modern Web](https://modern-web.dev/).
+The result is a buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.

 AngularTS lets you write server-rendered web applications for desktop and mobile, without leaving the comfort of your tech-stack.
 It lets you use good old HTML as your template language and lets you extend HTML’s